 How often should I get tested?

 Sexually active gay and bisexual men should be tested for syphilis, chlamydia, and gonorrhea annually.
-In cases of frequent sexual encounters with multiple partners, the CDC recommends testing every 3-6 months.
+In cases of frequent sexual encounters with multiple partners, the CDC recommends testing every 3 to 6 months.

-If you’re experiencing any symptoms of an STI, you shouldn’t hesitate before getting tested.
+If you’re experiencing any symptoms of an STI, you should get tested immediately.